Key Takeaways

 Completed operations covers claims that arise after the project is finished.
 For a GC, the risk is not just your own work.
 A subcontractor's faulty work can create liability for you years after project completion.

-A construction-sector insurance article explains that contractors and subcontractors can face completed operations liability after finished work causes third-party bodily injury or property damage.
+Contractors and subcontractors can face completed operations liability after finished work causes third-party bodily injury or property damage.

 Additional insured endorsement wording also matters here.
 ISO's shift from "arising out of" to "caused, in whole or in part, by" language was intended to narrow post-project coverage for additional insureds.
 If your contract requires completed operations additional insured status and your policy uses the narrower wording, coverage may be limited.